 For families adopting a specific child(ren) who they have hosted or learned about through a hosting or advocacy program, the process described above is the same except that when they appear at their appointment, the identified child will be the ONLY child profile shown.
 You confirm your desire to adopt this child and you then receive your official referral to meet the child and establish contact with the child, and check his or her medical records.
 If a host child has siblings, you may also be given their information at the meeting.

-Parents spend two weeks in the region for the bonding period with the child.
-Once parents accept their referral, the Ukraine legal process begins and a hearing at the local city court is scheduled.
+Parents spend up to two weeks in the region for the bonding period with the child.
+Once parents accept their referral, the Ukraine legal process begins and a hearing at the local city court is scheduled